semantic-flow/sflo-dendron-notes/sflow.concepts.mesh.md

 This holonic organization enables modularity, reusability, and localized control at each level of the semantic mesh.

-#### Namespace Folders
+#### Namespace Resources

-At the root of any semantic mesh is a namespace.
+At the root of any semantic mesh is a namespace resource.

-Although a mesh can be published to the web, and so be given a fully-qualified domain name, for composability purposes the root of a namespace should be a single-term folder.
+When a mesh is published to the web, these folder become fully-qualified domain names

+for composability purposes the root of a namespace should be a single-term folder.
 Because every contained element shares this root, the fewer character the better. "ns/" is a good choice.

 #### Identifier Folders